A1 – UK Electricity at Work Regulations 1989

-Candidates who successfully complete the course and the theoretical assessment will receive a Faraday Centre competence certificate.
-Candidates who fail or do not wish to undertake the competence assessment will receive a Faraday Centre attendance certificate.
+Candidates who successfully complete the course and both theoretical and practical assessments will receive a Faraday competence certificate.
+Candidates who fail the competence assessments will receive a Faraday attendance certificate.

 All prices exclude VAT and are subject to revision without notice.
 Further dates can be added upon request, please contact us.

 Onsite Fees include

 - Candidate’s course notes (Electronic Version).
 If a hard copy is required there will be a nominal fee of £25.00.

 The Faraday Centre Ltd can also assist with hotel accommodation; please refer to page 3 for further details.

 Please note: The service package is not included in the above fees.

 Standard terms for The Faraday Centre Ltd. clients with established credit are payment in 30 days from the date of invoice.
 Otherwise, payment is required at least 7 days prior to the course commencement date.

 Terms & conditions